 Military style storage

 In 2016 SecureIt introduced CradleGrid to the US consumer market.
 Cradlegrid technology was developed under contract with US army special forces.
 It is a simple system by which US military forces store and organize weapons and associated gear.

 US Military Force Modernization

-In the late 90’s the military replaced the traditional battle rifle with the modular M4.
-Optics and electronics were added.
-The result was a superior fighting force.
-There was also a problem, Gun racks and storage systems were designed for basic M14s and M16s.
-The new weapons would not properly fit.
+In the late 1990’s, the military replaced the traditional battle rifle with the modular M4 and incorporated optics and electronics.
+While the result was a superior fighting force, there were still problems.
+Gun racks and storage systems were designed for basic M14s and M16s and the new weapons and gear would not properly fit.

 The Gulf Wars created a rapid advancement in weapon technology.
 Things were changing so fast storage designs could not keep up.
 The armory storage problems came to a head when several Special Forces armories failed basic inspections.
 Army Special Forces Command (USASFC) put out a solicitation for an arms room assessment program.
 SecureIt won the contract.
 They spent the next 18 months working with Special Forces units and command.
 The task was to identify problems and make recommendations.
 The result was CradleGrid Technology.
 A simple easy to use and understand weapon storage platform.
 Cradlegrid had just one moving part.
 It can store all weapons in a military armory and provides proper storage for precision rifles with optics.
 Introduced in 2008 CradleGrid has completely changed the way the military thinks about weapon storage.

 The consumer hunting and sports shooting market has gone through similar changes.
 There has been a broad move to MSR style modular firearms.
 The basic shape of the rifle has changed.
 The introduction of affordable quality optics has further complicated storage.
 Even traditional rifles and shotguns now have scopes or red dots.
 Will the gun safe industry adapt to these changes?
 No. It does not look like they have anything in development.

 The future of firearms storage has to accommodate the changes in rifle format and optics.
-The gun safe industry will not move.
-They have repeatedly demonstrated insensitivity to their consumers’ needs.
-They build what they want to build and repeatedly ignore the needs of their customers.
+The gun safe industry continues to build what they want to build and repeatedly ignore the needs of their customers.